lispeak/core/README.md

 - stay/move
 - beautiful/ugly

-In Lispeak all of these pairs formed on word level.
+In Lispeak all of these pairs are being formed on morphological level.